CrystalShardz/league-manager/README.md

-#League Manger
+# League Manger
-##Introduction
+## Introduction
-League Manager is an easy to use application to aide league administrators to manage their 10 pin bowling league.
+League Manager is an easy to use application to aid league administrators to manage their 10 pin bowling league.

 League Manager provides the tools to manage:
 * Teams